Night-Vision Scopes, Poachers, and Shooting in the Dark

 - HF 3160 would open it up for picking off everything but "protected wild animals" (mostly coyotes and prairie dogs).

 These bills are on a fast track at the MN House of Representatives.
 They were introduced on 3/10/2016 and 3/16/2016, with hearings promptly scheduled for 3/22/2016.

 Why?
-Because we're afraid of predators!
-And we hate those dirty prairie dogs!
+Because we're afraid of predators?
+Because we hate those dirty prairie dogs?

 To put this in perspective: if the DNR were to propose a coyote-extermination program, we would ask them for their references, and they wouldn't be able to produce them.
 The proposal would fizzle out.
 Ill-advised.
 No scientific merit.